HealthIntersections/fhirserver/reference-platform/readme.md

 * FHIR DSTU 3 - stable supported release
 * FHIR DSTU 4 - current trunk.
 This is unstable and may not work at times

-It's possible to support more than one version of FHIR in a single executable, but one version of FHIR must be selected as the primary version, and is the version on which all the caching/logic is based.

-With respect to version, the FHIR units fit into 3 categories
-* supports any FHIR verson: FHIRBase and FHIRParserBase
-* version specific: any fhir unit that has a name ending in 2, 3, or 4
-* all other code: supports the primary FHIR version

-The primary version is indicated by the presence of a compile directive:

-  FHIR2
-  FHIR3
-  FHIR4

-One (and only one) of these must be defined in the project somewhere, or the code will not compile.
-In addition, unit aliases must be set up that alias the un-versioned reference to one of the version specific units.

-These are the alias strings for the project options:

-* 2: FHIRAuthMap=FHIRAuthMap2;FHIRConstants=FHIRConstants2;FHIRContext=FHIRContext2;FHIRIndexInformation=FHIRIndexInformation2;FHIRJavascriptReg=FHIRJavascriptReg2;FHIRMetaModel=FHIRMetaModel2;FHIRNarrativeGenerator=FHIRNarrativeGenerator2;FHIROperations=FHIROperations2;FHIRParserJson=FHIRParserJson2;FHIRParserTurtle=FHIRParserTurtle2;FHIRParserXml=FHIRParserXml2;FHIRPathNode=FHIRPathNode2;FHIRProfileUtilities=FHIRProfileUtilities2;FHIRResources=FHIRResources2;FHIRStructureMapUtilities=FHIRStructureMapUtilities2;FHIRTags=FHIRTags2;FHIRTestWorker=FHIRTestWorker2;FHIRTypes=FHIRTypes2;FHIRUtilities=FHIRUtilities2;FHIRValidator=FHIRValidator2;FhirOpBase=FhirOpBase2;FhirPath=FhirPath2;NarrativeGenerator=NarrativeGenerator2;QuestionnaireBuilder=QuestionnaireBuilder2;FHIRBaseX=FHIRBase2
-* 3: FHIRAuthMap=FHIRAuthMap3;FHIRConstants=FHIRConstants3;FHIRContext=FHIRContext3;FHIRIndexInformation=FHIRIndexInformation3;FHIRJavascriptReg=FHIRJavascriptReg3;FHIRMetaModel=FHIRMetaModel3;FHIRNarrativeGenerator=FHIRNarrativeGenerator3;FHIROperations=FHIROperations3;FHIRParserJson=FHIRParserJson3;FHIRParserTurtle=FHIRParserTurtle3;FHIRParserXml=FHIRParserXml3;FHIRPathNode=FHIRPathNode3;FHIRProfileUtilities=FHIRProfileUtilities3;FHIRResources=FHIRResources3;FHIRStructureMapUtilities=FHIRStructureMapUtilities3;FHIRTags=FHIRTags3;FHIRTestWorker=FHIRTestWorker3;FHIRTypes=FHIRTypes3;FHIRUtilities=FHIRUtilities3;FHIRValidator=FHIRValidator3;FhirOpBase=FhirOpBase3;FhirPath=FhirPath3;NarrativeGenerator=NarrativeGenerator3;QuestionnaireBuilder=QuestionnaireBuilder3;FHIRBaseX=FHIRBase3
-* 4: FHIRAuthMap=FHIRAuthMap4;FHIRConstants=FHIRConstants4;FHIRContext=FHIRContext4;FHIRIndexInformation=FHIRIndexInformation4;FHIRJavascriptReg=FHIRJavascriptReg4;FHIRMetaModel=FHIRMetaModel4;FHIRNarrativeGenerator=FHIRNarrativeGenerator4;FHIROperations=FHIROperations4;FHIRParserJson=FHIRParserJson4;FHIRParserTurtle=FHIRParserTurtle4;FHIRParserXml=FHIRParserXml4;FHIRPathNode=FHIRPathNode4;FHIRProfileUtilities=FHIRProfileUtilities4;FHIRResources=FHIRResources4;FHIRStructureMapUtilities=FHIRStructureMapUtilities4;FHIRTags=FHIRTags4;FHIRTestWorker=FHIRTestWorker4;FHIRTypes=FHIRTypes4;FHIRUtilities=FHIRUtilities4;FHIRValidator=FHIRValidator4;FhirOpBase=FhirOpBase4;FhirPath=FhirPath4;NarrativeGenerator=NarrativeGenerator4;QuestionnaireBuilder=QuestionnaireBuilder4;FHIRBaseX=FHIRBase4

-Note: FHIR DSTU 1 units are still found in the code, but these are no longer maintained actively and don't compile correctly anymore.

 Using the library
 -----------------